keiserlab/autoparty/README.md

 <b>Uploading a screen</b>

 Molecule interactions and fingerprints are generated and saved when a screen is first uploaded.
 In order to start a screen, the user needs to provide the path to the .pdb file and .sdf files, relative to the /inputs directory seen by Hitpicker.
-In addition to the files, the user needs to provide a property within the sdf file by which the molecules are initially ranked for annotation. (ex. "minimizedAffinity in \ref{fig:sdf}") Upon uploading, molecules are read from the provided sdf file and sent in batches of 50 to calculate intermolecular interactions.
+In addition to the files, the user needs to provide a property within the sdf file by which the molecules are initially ranked for annotation.
+Upon uploading, molecules are read from the provided sdf file and sent in batches of 50 to calculate intermolecular interactions.
 NOTE: This can be a long process, and hitpicking can begin while this is finishing.

 <b>Getting the party started</b>
 Once the screen is uploaded, the the actual hitpicking-session can begin.
 The user is able to either start a new party by selecting the uploaded screen, or resume an existing party to recover existing grades, models, and predictions.